-The three-dimensional visualization is indispensable in order to understand three-dimensional simulation results such as the earth's magnetosphere better.
-By the appearance of the VRML (Virtual Reality Modeling Language) which is the international and standard language for the internet's three-dimensional visualization, it would be possible to watch the three-dimensional image as VRML file by the VRML viewer, even if people does not have three-dimensional image processing machinery and three-dimensional image processing software.
-However, utilization and popularization of the VRML do not advance very much in present state, because that there is no a convenient tool which makes the VRML file and that it is not easy to make the complicated VRML file.
+Three-dimensional visualization is indispensable in order to understand three-dimensional simulation results such as the earth's magnetosphere better.
+By appearance of the VRML (Virtual Reality Modeling Language) which is only the international standard language for the Internet's three-dimensional visualization, it would be possible to watch the three-dimensional image as VRML file by the VRML viewer, even if people does not have three-dimensional image processing special computers and three-dimensional image processing special software.
+However, utilization and popularization of the VRML do not advance very much in present state, because that there is no a convenient tool which easily makes the VRML file and that it is not easy to make the complicated VRML file.

-From the viewpoint of the method for visualizing three-dimensional simulation result of the magnetosphere according to the VRML, we have wrestled in making the VRML file earlier by utilizing experience and knowledge cultivated for a long time for the image processing using Fortran and C language.
-In the computer science and technology project as the extension, we have made this manual "How to Use VRML" for the purpose of the three-dimensional visualization of the simulation utilizing by presenting interface subroutine package for the VRML contents preparation according to Fortran and C language, and offering to the project participants by advancing development and standardization of the visualization tool.
+In order to develop the method for visualizing three-dimensional simulation result of the magnetosphere by using the VRML, we have wrestled in making the VRML file earlier by utilizing experience and knowledge cultivated for a long time for the image processing using Fortran and C language.
+In the computer science and technology project as the extension, we have made this manual "How to Use VRML" for the purpose of the three-dimensional visualization of the simulation results by presenting interface subroutine packages for the VRML contents preparation by Fortran and C language, and we offer the privilege to the simulation and data analysis scientists by advancing development and standardization of the visualization tool.